akyassin/AM-Footballs/README.md

-# Simple user interface for the results of the Spanish and the Premiere leagues API:
+# Simple user interface for the results of the Spanish and the Premiere leagues API:  [Try to browse the website from this link.](https://friendly-hypatia-85cb41.netlify.app/)